On the regularity of axisymmetric, swirl-free solutions of the Euler equation in four and higher dimensions: Introduction

 \begin{remark} It must be stated at the outset that the Cauchy problem for the Euler equation in four and higher dimensions is completely unphysical.
 Real, physical fluid flows are three dimensional.
 In some cases, the flow of actual physical fluids is close enough to being perfectly two dimensional for the two dimensional equation to be a reasonable model, but it is almost inconceivable that the Euler equation in four or higher dimensions could be a reasonable model for any physical fluids.
-Even in the case of relativistic fluids, where time is not neatly separable from space, the problem is still fundamentally $3+1$ dimensional.
+Even in the case of relativistic fluids, where time is not neatly separable from space, the Lorentzian structure means the problem is still fundamentally $3+1$ dimensional, as it is in the classical case if time is treated as a dimension.

 Nonetheless, the question of finite-time blowup of the Euler equation in four and higher dimensions is scientifically interesting beyond purely abstract, mathematical curiosity.
 The dramatic qualitative differences between two and three dimensional fluid mechanics show that turbulence has a very fundamental dependence on dimension.
 For this reason, any advance on the finite-time blowup of the Euler (or Navier--Stokes) equation in four and higher dimensions---which seems much more within reach than in the three dimensional case---could shed significant light on the possibility of blowup in three dimensions, by allowing the study of the dependence of mechanisms for finite-time blowup on the dimension. \end{remark}